-Neevevaro is a crime suspense thriller starring Aadhi Pinisetty, Tapsee Pannu and Ritika Singh in lead roles.
-It is a remake of 2017 Tamil action thriller film, Adhe Kangal.
+Neevevaro is a crime suspense thriller starring Aadhi Pinisetty, Tapsee Pannu, and Ritika Singh in lead roles.
+It is a remake of the 2017 Tamil action thriller film, Adhe Kangal.
 M.V.V.
 Satyanarayana and Kona Venkat produced the film.
-It is the second film of director Harinath after Lovers.
-The film garnered good buzz after the release of trailer and promotions in Bigg Boss house.
-Neevevaro released worldwide on 24th Aug, 2018.
+It is the second film by director Harinath after Lovers.
+The film garnered good buzz after the release of the trailer and promotions in the Bigg Boss house.
+Neevevaro was released worldwide on 24th Aug 2018.

-Neevevaro is a routine crime thriller which is neither serious in its narration nor gripping in its execution.
-Overall, it’s a script with a potential to become a good film but spoiled by unnecessary subplots and narration.
+Neevevaro is a routine crime thriller that is neither serious in its narration nor gripping in its execution.
+Overall, it’s a script with the potential to become a good film but spoiled by unnecessary subplots and narration.

 Date Created: 2018-08-24 11:00